arunofhyd/OmniSearch/latest_updater.md

 		-- MAGIC KEYWORDS: Super easy user management set isResetCommand to false
-		if searchTerm contains "!settings" then
+		if searchTerm contains "omnisettings" then
 			try
 				do shell script "open " & quoted form of prefsFile on error
 				display dialog "Preferences file not found.
-Try searching for '!reset' to generate it." buttons {"OK"} default button "OK" end try
+Try searching for 'omnireset' to generate it." buttons {"OK"} default button "OK" end try
 			return input
-		else if searchTerm contains "!reset" then
+		else if searchTerm contains "omnireset" then
 			try
 				do shell script "rm " & quoted form of prefsFile end try